portasynthinca3/randalloc/README.md

 (family tree, citizenship, residency and/or employment history) now conflicts one or more of these requirements, your patch will be totally removed from the git log.
 No revert commit, no anything.
 Just undo & force push.

+**NOTICE:** This is a humorous policy that won't actually be applied.
+Of course, everyone who knows me is aware that I, myself, am Russian by nationality.
+There are actual contribution policies like this out in the wild though.
+I made this one to poke fun at real anti-Russian discrimination in the open source community that was sparked by the Linux maintainers ban.